 “I have been trying for years to eliminate the creeping jenny that is seeming to take over my garden and flower bed with no success.
 What is the best way to get rid of it?”
 Question from Brenda of Peterson, Iowa

 Answer: Such a pretty plant…such a pain to remove when you want it gone.
 Creeping Jenny (Lysimachia nummularia) is a […]

 “Have any studies been done to determine if bags of weedkiller “offgas” and contaminate any seed starter/potting soil/etc. stored nearby?”
 Question from Julie of Hortonville, Wisconsin.

 Answer: Not any comprehensive study we can find.
 The ability for an herbicide to offgas would depend on the product.
-We recommend looking up the SDS or MSDS for each weedkiller in question to determine its ability to give off harmful gas.
-You might also contact the maker of the weedkiller in question and ask.
+We recommend looking up the SDS or MSDS for each weed killer in question to determine its ability to give off harmful gas.
+You might also contact the maker of the weed killer in question […]

 “How often [do I] apply liquid plant food?”
 Question from Nancy